rokka-io/rokka-site/source/_references/00-sourceimages.md

 var_dump($sourceImage);
 ```

-An example response looks like following.
+An example response would be:

 ```language-js
 {